EventEmitter2/EventEmitter2/README.md

    });
 ```

- - Because wildcard events are supported, the first parameter of a listener is the actual event name that the listener reacted to.
+ - The first parameter of a listener is the actual event name that the listener reacted to (because of wildcards).

 ```javascript
     server.on('foo/*', function(event, value1, value2) {